Benefits of Good Bookkeeping Practices

 Generally, five different audits for occupations and industries that deal with a lot of cash transactions are performed each year.

-• They match your information with third party sources from financial institutions, employers, and spouses.
-According to their website, in 2012-2013, $715 million dollars in additional tax assessments was generated by following up on returns.
-Source: Annual Report to Parliament 2012-2013 - CRA page 22
+- They match your information with third party sources from financial institutions, employers, and spouses.
+According to their website, between 2015 - 2018, $350 million dollars filing and $26 million in additional tax assessments were assessed as a result of 177 audits.
+[Source: Results of the Canada Revenue Agency’s 2015 to 2018 Underground Economy Strategy]

-• The CRA follows up and investigates leads they receive from enforcement agencies, tax authorities and informants regarding Canadian taxpayers who are suspected of not fulfilling their tax obligations.
-In 2011-2012, they conducted 2,820 enforcement actions.
-In 2012-2013, they identified $46 million in additional taxes owing.
-Source: Annual Report to Parliament 2011-2012 - CRA page 32; Annual Report to Parliament 2012-2013 - CRA page 50
+- The CRA follows up and investigates leads they receive from enforcement agencies, tax authorities and informants regarding Canadian taxpayers who are suspected of not fulfilling their tax obligations.

 So what is CRA's approach to tax administration?
-The publication stated that "our fundamental approach to tax administration is to enable individuals and businesses to comply with their obligations, without our direct intervention."
+A 2007 publication stated that "our fundamental approach to tax administration is to enable individuals and businesses to comply with their obligations, without our direct intervention."
 As taxpayer non-compliance increases, so does CRA involvement.

 They deter non-compliance by conducting reviews and audits.